Home | New Testament Studies | Acts Table of Contents | Previous Section | Next Section |

 See my Bible Interpretation Seminar online (first red box on home page).

-8:31 A. T. Robertson's Word Pictures in the New Testament comments on this verse, "This is a mixed condition, the conclusion coming first belongs to the fourth class. . .with 'an' and the optative, but the condition. . .is of the first class. . .a common enough phenomenon in Koine" (p.
+8:31 A. T. Robertson's Word Pictures in the New Testament comments on this verse, "This is a mixed condition, the conclusion coming first belongs to the fourth class. . .with 'an' and the optative but the condition. . .is of the first class. . .a common enough phenomenon in Koine" (p.
 110).
-This FIRST CLASS CONDITION, like Luke 19:40 uses ean instead of ei.
-The CONDITION is determined by the MOOD, not the construction (cf. Luke 19:40).

-8:32-33 This quote is from the Messianic passage from the Septuagint of Isa.
+8:32-33 This quote is from a Messianic passage from the Septuagint of Isa.
 53:7-9.
 I am surprised that these verses are emphasized and not other Messianic verses in this OT context.
 However, Philip starts right where he was reading and explains the entire passage in light of the life, ministry, death, and resurrection of Jesus of Nazareth.
 The OT prophecy has been fulfilled and forgiveness through Christ is offered to everyone!

 SPECIAL TOPIC: THE KERYGMA OF THE EARLY CHURCH